 Tracking college admissions deadlines can be a daunting task and quite overwhelming.
-At Empowerly, we have helped hundreds of students through this process and today we wanted to review some strategies students and parents can use to manage this type of project.
+At Empowerly, we have helped hundreds of students through this process.
+So today, we wanted to review some strategies students and parents can use to manage this type of project.

-Parents can be involved in the process as well in a helpful way.
-Lots of students do not want their parents to be deeply involved, so defining that relationship when you start working on your college applications can be helpful.
+Parents can participate in the process, as well, in a helpful way.
+Keep in mind that lots of students do not want their parents deeply involved; so defining that relationship when you start working on your college applications can be helpful.
 As counselors, we often come in as the intermediary between students and their parents.

 Parents can help by researching deadlines, adding prompts, and adding potential ideas for students.
 Generally, we have found that students do not take up many ideas from parents, but often they spark other ideas that students like.
 Friends, cousins, counselors, and teachers can also help in the ideation process.